-Uniforms are available through Risse Brothers (813) 282-8338.
+Uniforms are available to order at Tampa Day School through B &B sports.
+Please see DeeDee for an order form.
 Land's End also supplies our uniforms "online".
 Our school code with them is 900048349 and our Logo code is 9951608K.
 Please note that Khaki slacks/shorts/skirts can be purchased at any store.

 The P.E. uniforms are available at the school.
 Students will be required to wear their P.E. uniforms starting the second week of school.